ppsn2024/ppsn2024.github.io/index.markdown

         <div class="row">
             <div class="col">
                 <p>
-                    Website of the 18th International Conference on Parallel Problem Solving from Nature,<br/>
-                    which takes place in Hagenberg, Upper Austria, September 14th - 18th 2024.
+                    The International Conference on Parallel Problem Solving From Nature is a biannual open forum fostering the study of natural models, iterative optimization heuristics, search heuristics, machine learning and other artificial intelligence approaches.
+We invite researchers and practitioners to present their work, ranging from rigorously derived mathematical results to carefully crafted empirical studies.
                     <br/><br/>
                     This website is currently under construction.
 For any intermediate inquiries, please contact <a class="link-offset-2" href="mailto:michael.affenzeller@fh-ooe.at">michael.affenzeller@fh-ooe.at</a>
                 </p>